 Dora is a very small city located in the state of Alabama.
 With a population of 1,960 people and two constituent neighborhoods, Dora is the 207th largest community in Alabama.

-Unlike some cities, Dora isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Dora are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dora is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dora is a city of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Dora who work in sales jobs (11.67%), healthcare (10.83%), and teaching (8.78%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Dora has relatively fewer families with younger children, and/or college students.
 Combined, this makes Dora a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.